fjwillemsen/NativeOverleaf/README.md

 If you have any problem running the app not fixed with these instructions, please [comment on or open an issue](https://github.com/fjwillemsen/NativeOverleaf/issues)!

 **General**:
-If you have trouble [logging in through your institution](https://www.overleaf.com/institutional-login) because it opens in your OS browser, I have submitted a [bug issue](https://github.com/nativefier/nativefier/issues/1445) to Nativefier for this.
+If you have trouble [logging in through your institution](https://www.overleaf.com/institutional-login) because it opens in your OS browser, this is a [known issue](https://github.com/fjwillemsen/NativeOverleaf/issues/3) I'm working to fix.
 In the meantime, you can circumvent this issue by logging in to Overleaf in your browser, going to [settings](https://www.overleaf.com/user/settings) and adding your institution email address.
 This allows you to use the institution email address in the normal login in the app.

 **Mac**: